ctrlplusb/easy-peasy/website/docs/docs/tutorials/primary-api.md

 If the newly resolved state is not equal to the previously resolved state your component will be re-rendered, receiving the new state.

-With this in mind it is important to take care not to create a selector that will return a value which will always break strict equality checking.
+With this in mind, it is important to take care not to create a selector that will return a value which will always break strict equality checking.

 ```javascript